Battleaxe (novel): Plot summary

-The land of Achar has prospered for centuries under the care of the one god, Artor the Ploughman.
-Now, however, disturbing rumors have reached the ears of Jayme, Brother-Leader of the Seneschal, head of the worship of Artor.
+In the land of Achar, Faraday, the beautiful daughter of Earl Isend, is betrothed to Borneheld, son of the Princess Rivkah's son and King Priam's likely heir.
+Faraday is far more interested in Borneheld's half-brother, Axis, a warrior who is Rivkah's illegitimate son.

 Evidence suggests that the Forbidden, who were driven out of Achar long ago, have returned.
-Jayme is relieved to find that Axis, the leader of the Axe-Wielders, an elite force under the command of the Seneschal, has returned from his latest assignment.
-Others are not as welcoming, because Axis is the illegitimate son of the Princess Rivkah, sister of King Priam.
-Rivkah is thought to have died while giving birth to Axis, and he has been a thorn in the King's side ever since.

-Meanwhile, Faraday, the beautiful daughter of Earl Isend, is also at court for the King's nameday celebration.
-The Earl manages to get a betrothal for her to Borneheld, Rivkah's legitimate son and Priam's likely heir.
-Faraday is far more interested in Borneheld's half-brother, Axis.

 Axis embarks on an assignment to support the towns that may be facing the Forbidden.
 Faraday rides with him, but she is separated from Axis along the journey.

-Faraday and her companions now travel to Gorkenfort, where her betrothed lives.
+Faraday and her companions now travel to Gorkenfort, where Borneheld lives.
 She is unsettled by ideas and people she encounters, both along the way and by her husband's side.
-Though in love with Axis, she is told that it is vital to the future that she marry Borneheld.
-Even more confusing, she seems to have some kind of relationship with the forest, which all Artor-fearing Acharites hate.

-As Axis continues his journey, he begins to encounter strange things that call into question everything he has devoutly believed all his life.
-In Smyrton, he meets two of the Forbidden who have been cruelly treated by the villagers.
-Touched by pity, he sings to the little girl, who is near death, and mysteriously saves her life.
-Even more disturbing than this, he is told that his fate is intertwined with a prophecy about a world in which the human and the Forbidden live side by side, and that he may be the one to defeat Gorgrael, who is mounting a campaign to take over Achar.
+As Axis continues his journey, he finds long-held belief challenged.
+He is told that his fate is intertwined with a prophecy about a world in which the human and the Forbidden live side by side, and that he may be the one to defeat Gorgrael, who is mounting a campaign to take over Achar.